-Note: States Parties to the Mine Ban Treaty are indicated in bold.
-Germany, Lao PDR, and Lebanon are States Parties to the Convention on Cluster Munitions.
+Note: States Parties to the Mine Ban Treaty are indicated in bold. \Germany Lao PDR and Lebanon are

 National contributions to mine action continue to be underreported.
 Few States Parties report national funding in their annual Article 7 transparency reports.
 As in previous years, a dozen affected states indicated contributing to their own national mine action programs, but details on their level of contribution were either unavailable or only partially available.
 In most of these states, national contributions were limited to covering the running costs of their respective mine action authorities.

-In 2022, the Monitor found that at least 17 affected states provided a combined total of \$115.1 million in contributions to mine action from their national budgets.38
+In 2022, the Monitor found that at least 17 affected states provided a combined total of \$115.1 million in contributions to mine action from their national budgets.

 Angola did not provide any information on its national contribution for 2022, although it financially supports the National Agency for Action Against Mines (Agência Nacional de Acção contra Minas, ANAM).
-The government of Angola is also the largest donor to the HALO Trust program in the country, financially supporting clearance in protected areas along the Okavango Delta, in Cuando Cubango province.39
+The government of Angola is also the largest donor to the HALO Trust program in the country, financially supporting clearance in protected areas along the Okavango Delta, in Cuando Cubango province.

-Cambodia reported a national contribution of \$10.1 million in 2022, of which \$75,000 was a contribution to the UNDP Clearing for Results program.40 During 2022, Cambodia raised funds through the Mine-Free Village program, and via a funding appeal to the private sector backed by then-Prime Minister Hun Sen. Cambodia stated that it will contribute \$30 million towards its mine clearance efforts in 2023, and similar amounts annually in 2024 and 2025.41 ns.
-Germany has been funding clearance of cluster munition remnants from a former military training area in Wittstock, spending a total of €89.1 million (\$93.9 million) since 2017.43
+Cambodia reported a national contribution of \$10.1 million in 2022, of which \$75,000 was a contribution to the UNDP Clearing for Results program.
+During 2022, Cambodia raised funds through the Mine-Free Village program, and via a funding appeal to the private sector backed by then-Prime Minister Hun Sen. Cambodia stated that it will contribute \$30 million towards its mine clearance efforts in 2023, and similar amounts annually in 2024 and 2025.

-Croatia reported that its national contribution in 2022 represented 68% of the total mine action budget for the country, though it did not report the amount.42 In 2021, Croatia reported a state contribution of \$15 million.
+Croatia reported that its national contribution in 2022 represented 68% of the total mine action budget for the country, though it did not report the amount.
+In 2021, Croatia reported a state contribution of \$15 million.